holoviz/panel/doc/how_to/migrate/from_streamlit.md

 *Layouts* helps you organize your Panel *components*, i.e. *panes*, *widgets* and *layouts*.

-Panel provides layouts similar to the ones you know from Streamlit and some unique ones.
+Panel provides layouts similar to the ones you know from Streamlit and many unique ones.

 Check out the [Layouts Section](../../reference/index.md#layouts) of the [Component Gallery](../../reference/index.html) for the full list of *layouts*.